lagp/fullstackopen2023/part0/04-newNote/readme.md

 title Creating new note

 note over browser:
-the browser send
+the browser sends
 the data to the server
 end note

 browser->server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note

 note over browser:
-The browser do a
+The browser does a
 request to the server
 to get all notes
 end note